bmeares/Meerschaum/docs/mkdocs/reference/plugins/types-of-plugins.md

 # Types of Plugins

+> This page introduces the different types of Meerschaum plugins.
+For technical information, consult the [Writing Your Own Plugins tutorial](/tutorials/plugin-development/writing-plugins/).

 There are three main kinds of Meerschaum plugin: those which **provide data**, **perform actions**, or **extend the API**.

 !!! info "¿Por qué no los tres?"
-    When writing Meershcaum plugins, developers may choose to use and of the three functionalities.
-That means a plugin may both act as a connector as well as providing shell actions.
+    When writing Meershcaum plugins, developers may choose to use any of the three functionalities.
+That means a plugin may act as a connector, provide shell actions, and add endpoints to the web API.

 See below for more information about the differences between [data](#data-plugins), [action](#action-plugins), and [API](#api-plugins) plugins.